Delta-0mega/fake-gif-avatar/README.md

 - Download this css fie : https://github.com/Delta-0mega/fake-gif-avatar/blob/main/import.css
 - Put the file into the theme folder of your client

+#### If your client offer you a custom json as theme, you can't use this theme and no version is planned for json themes

 ### Change avatar
 - Join our server : https://discord.gg/nZQZKaqjgR
 - Follow the instructions given by the server